 Kate Rogan, MSc, FHEA, PGCHE, BA hons, Dip.

-Kate trained at London Studio Centre and Millennium Dance 2000, and has danced professionally in David Bintley’s Samson et Dalila at the Royal Opera House (Covent Garden), trade shows in the UK and Europe, and now specialises in the technique and work of Doris Humphrey.
+Kate trained at London Studio Centre, Millennium Dance 2000, and Middlesex University, and has danced professionally in David Bintley’s Samson et Dalila at the Royal Opera House (Covent Garden), trade shows in the UK and Europe, and now specialises in the technique and work of Doris Humphrey.

 Kate became a Humphrey-based technique teacher under the guidance of Lesley Main, later developed with respective Humphrey/Weidman/Limon specialists Gail Corbin, Deborah Carr and Jim May in the USA.
-In 2009, she was awarded the Lisa Ullmann scholarship to return to the Doris Humphrey Society in Chicago USA, and in 2011 completed Teaching Contemporary Limon with Alan Danielson and Geraldine Cardiel, of the Limon Institute.
+In 2009, she was awarded the Lisa Ullmann scholarship to return to the Doris Humphrey Society in Chicago USA, and in 2011 completed Teaching Contemporary Limon with Alan Danielson of the Limon Institute.
 She is also a board member and trustee of the Doris Humphrey Foundation UK.

 Trish was born in 1946 and studied ballet (ISTD Ceccetti method) from age 8 years to Elementary teachers level; PA to West End Theatre producer Arthur Lewis; and latterly Joan Littlewood and Bernard Delfont.
 Competed in Winter Olympics in long track speed skating 1968, Grenoble, France.